By Latitude · March 23, 2026

 Latitude

-Limitations: Newer platform with a smaller third-party integration ecosystem than LangSmith or Braintrust.
-The annotation-first workflow requires organizational buy-in from domain experts — teams without a clear owner for production quality review will underutilize the platform's core capabilities.
+Limitations : Newer platform with a smaller third-party integration ecosystem than LangSmith or Braintrust.
+The annotation-and-review workflow rewards a clear owner for production quality — teams without one will underutilize the platform’s core capabilities.

-Best for teams that: Are running multi-turn agents in production and finding that production failures consistently outrun their eval set.
-The issue-to-eval closed loop is designed for exactly this — turning production incidents into tested, tracked failure modes automatically.
+Best for teams that : Are running multi-turn agents in production and finding that production failures consistently outrun their eval set.
+The closed loop is designed for exactly this — turning production incidents into tracked Signals, tested failure modes, and shipped fixes.

 Langfuse